US Expatriates : Other Annual Compliance Requirements

 Submitting a FATCA/Form 8938 does not replace or otherwise affect a taxpayer's obligation to file an FBAR.
 It has its own penalties and a failure to file could result in a $10,000 penalty, with an additional penalty up to $50,000 for continued failure to file after an IRS notification.
 A 40% penalty on any understatement of tax attributable to non-disclosed assets can also be imposed.

 FATCA also requires foreign financial institutions (FFI's), to report information about accounts held by U.S. taxpayers directly to the IRS.
-As regards expatriates, how a bank can be expected to know that an individual, particularly if they have dual nationality - is unclear, but many FFI's now explicitly ask customers whether they are US citizens.
+As regards expatriates, how a bank can be expected to know that an individual, particularly if they have dual nationality - is unclear, but many FFI's now explicitly ask customers whether they are US citizens, including Australian banks.

-The US government is clearly determined to collect tax on foreign accounts wherever possible - and has imposed yet another (complex) level of administration and reporting on its citizens and residents abroad.
+The US government is clearly determined to collect tax on foreign accounts wherever possible - and has imposed a (complex) level of administration and reporting on its citizens and residents abroad.
 For your information, please find the following FATCA forms and instructions for download: